 I remember the ball rising over the outstretched hand of the defender as I was able to flag it down and make the catch for the game winning touchdown.
 What a great moment for me as this would be the last play I would make with my troops.

 I was actually on 7 post/division championship softball teams.
 One year we got the chance to play at Walter Reed for a National tournament.
 We got 5th in the Country that year.
-I was also able to play on a winning team in Korea.
+I was also able to play on a winning team in Korea and Germany.
 All of this was a lot of fun and I am graced to have been able to participate.

 It was great for the morale of all the troops.
 Going long has been something I have always done, not only on the ball field, but for the Church.
 Jesus want's us to "go long" for anyone out there who has drifted on their own, who are lost in sin, who are hurting.

 This year we have a number of RCIA Catechumans and Candidates who will be received into the Catholic Faith on Easter Vigil!
 We are just beginning the program the past couple of weeks and the journey is beginning for quite a few people here.